It Ain't Me Babe

 "It Ain't Me Babe" is a song by Bob Dylan that originally appeared on his fourth album Another Side of Bob Dylan, which was released in 1964 by Columbia Records.
 According to music critic Oliver Trager, this song, along with others on the album, marked a departure for Dylan as he began to explore the possibilities of language and deeper levels of the human experience.
 Within a year of its release, the song was picked up as a single by folk rock act the Turtles and country artist Johnny Cash (who sang it as a duet with his future wife June Carter).
 Jan & Dean also covered the track on their Folk 'n Roll LP in 1965.
+As of June 2026, Dylan had performed the song in concert 1150 times.

 Influences

 Dylan's biographers generally agree that the song owes its inspiration to his former girlfriend Suze Rotolo.
 He reportedly began writing the song during his visit to Italy in 1963 while searching for Rotolo, who was studying there.

 Clinton Heylin reports that a Times reporter at a May 1964 Royal Festival Hall concert where Dylan first played "It Ain't Me" took the chorus "no, no, no" as a parody of the Beatles' "yeah, yeah, yeah" in "She Loves You".